theoweiss/openhab-tinkerforge-configuration-examples/doc/Tinkerforge-Binding.md

 ## Generic Item Binding Configuration

 ### Basic Configuration
 In order to connect openHAB to TinkerForge devices you need to define all the brickd hosts and ports in the openhab.cfg file.

-The following properties must be configured to define a brickd connection:
+The following properties must be configured to define a brickd connection without authentication:

     tinkerforge:hosts="<IP address>[:port] ..."